Nanyuki Airport: History and development

 In the early 1990s, the airfield became home to Tropic Air Kenya – a small air charter company operating single-engine Cessna aircraft and helicopters.
-It is also a key airport for Air Kenya, East African Safari Air, and Fly540 who operate daily scheduled services linking with Nairobi, Lewa, Laikipia, Samburu, Meru and the Maasai Mara.
+It is also a key airport for Air Kenya, East African Safari Air, and Fly540 who operate daily scheduled services linking Nanyuki with Nairobi, Lewa, Laikipia, Samburu, Meru and the Maasai Mara.

 Offices and facilities have been built.
 To accommodate the many thousands of passengers that pass through the airfield each year, Tropic Air Kenya established a waiting area, with a restaurant, shop and toilet facilities.